gaurav-aditya/Dataset-Library/README.md

 # World-Dataset-Library
-WDL is a web-based platform built with Django and React to share datasets online.
+This is a web-based platform built with Django and React to share datasets online.
 It allows users to upload, search, and download datasets from a variety of domains.

 ## Installation